rt106/rt106.github.io/ALGORITHM_SDK.md

 * [simple region growing](https://github.com/rt106/rt106-simple-region-growing) - an example for medical imaging / radiology
 * [wavelet-based nuclear segmentation](https://github.com/rt106/rt106-wavelet-nuclei-segmentation) - an example for pathology / microscopy

-## What types of algorithms are appropriate for Rt 106?
+## What types of algorithms can be added to Rt 106?
 Rt 106 is intended for algorithms that execute in batch mode.
 In other words, the algorithms are expected to receive inputs and parameters and to produce outputs, but should not have interactive / user interface code intermixed with the algorithm.

 Rt 106 can be used to create interactive *applications* by building the interactive elements into a custom user interface.
 The algorithms themselves should still be structured as batch algorithms having no user interfaces of their own.